This Is The First Country In Europe To Make Conversion Therapy Illegal

-Conversion therapy, the practice of attempting to make an LGBT person straight and/or cisgender, is now illegal in Malta, Times of Malta reports.
+Conversion therapy, the practice of attempting to make an LGBT person straight and/or cisgender, is now illegal in the Mediterranean country of Malta, Times of Malta reports.

 The Affirmation of Sexual Orientation, Gender Identity and Gender Expression Bill states that offering or promoting services aimed at changing someone's gender identity or sexual orientation can lead to a fine of €1,000-5,000 or land you in jail.